DBI Professional Learning Series

 See Related Resources To Learn More

 This multi-part module is intended to help teams understand how to use progress monitoring and other accessible assessment data to guide instructional decision making.
 Trainers can select among several presentation sections to best address teams’ needs.
-Sections include (a) administering progress monitoring measures, (b) graphing data and interpreting patterns in graphed data, (c) conducting miscue and skills analysis in reading and math, and (d) identifying skills to target in reading and math interventions.
+The sections of the module (a) provide an overview of administering common general outcome measures for progress monitoring in reading and mathematics, (b) review graphed progress monitoring data, and (c) provide guidance on identifying what type of skills the intervention should target to be most effective in reading and mathematics.

 See Related Resources To Learn More